tylim88/FirelordJS/README.md

 - Built code: check compiler setting
 - Published code: check package.json entry point

 \*\* I am confident it has the best type safe and nothing come close to it.

-Since I am claiming it is the best, I need to put money in my words and I will buy you [x cups of coffee](https://www.buymeacoffee.com/) if you:
+Since I am claiming it is the best, I will put money in my words and I will buy you [x cups of coffee](https://www.buymeacoffee.com/) if you:

 1. found something better: 50 cups
-2. make something better: 500 cups
+2. created something better: 500 cups

 ## Contribution